Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Physical Modeling

+More details on the computation of $\dot{\omega}_s$, $\Omega_{\mathrm{ve}}^{\textsc{c}}$, as well as on the evaluation of thermodynamic and transport properties, can be found in \cite{kumar2024investigation}.

-The most efficient method for modeling chemically reacting flows is the LTE approximation.
+This paper also presents simulations conducted under LTE assumptions, which is the most efficient method for modeling chemically reacting flows.
 This approach assumes that the time scales of kinetic processes are significantly shorter than those characterizing the flow (\emph{e.g.}, diffusion across a boundary layer).
-Under these circumstances, when elemental demixing is ignored \cite{panesi2007analysis,rini2005closed}, the resulting governing equations are mathematically equivalent to the Navier-Stokes equations for a simple gas, with the effect of chemical reactions \emph{embedded} in the temperature and pressure dependence of thermodynamic and transport properties.
+Under these circumstances, when elemental demixing is ignored \cite{panesi2007analysis,rini2005closed}, the resulting governing equations (\ref{eq:cont}-\ref{eq:ve_eq}) are mathematically equivalent to the Navier-Stokes equations for a simple non-reacting gas, with the effect of chemical reactions \emph{embedded} in the temperature and pressure dependence of thermodynamic and transport properties.
 The direct calculation of LTE properties such as the electrical conductivity during a simulation may be computationally demanding, as it requires solving a non-linear set of equations to determine the equilibrium composition \cite{bottin1999thermodynamic,vincenti1965introduction}.
 To address this issue, two-dimensional lookup tables are pre-computed and loaded at the start of a simulation.
-For estimating values at non-grid point locations, various interpolation techniques may be considered such as splines or Lagrange interpolation.
-Here bi-linear interpolation is instead used since, as shown by Rinaldi \emph{et al.} \cite{rinaldi2014exact}, this choice leads to an optimal balance between accuracy and computational efficiency.